shriyansnaik/concierge-mini/README.md

 I have used the openai API client directly and wrote the entire code using python for better control.
 I have used Gemini-2.0-flash model for the workflow.

+> NOTE: I have used structured outputs API which are currently enabled only by openai and gemini so please use either of those providers.
+You can make your Gemini API key here for free: https://aistudio.google.com/apikey

 To setup the app, start by cloning the repo

 ```